Tell us about your family…

 How were the early days with your baby?

 Cassie spent 3 weeks in the NICU, so the first few days post birth were spent waddling down the corridor to see her in the unit whenever we could.
-C-section recovery was tough, but I had a great team at the hospital helping me.
+It was tough but I had a great team at the hospital helping me.

 What has been your top triumph?